kash888/Annex-K3/README.md

 # Klipper-Backup 💾
-Klipper backup script for manual or automated GitHub backups
+Automated GitHub Klipper backup script for an Annex K3 printer

 This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/Klipper-Backup).